How To Operate Your Business Tax-Free By Going Offshore

 Taking Your Business Offshore

-One young lady I once met at one of our Belize conferences made bead jewelry.
+One young lady I met at a Belize conference a few years ago made bead jewelry.
 She sold her jewelry in the United States and was looking to expand her production capacity.
 She was in Belize (among other reasons) to take a look at the country’s Export Processing Zones (EPZ).
 Setting up shop in one of these zones (or starting your own EPZ specifically for your own business, which is possible in Belize) allows you to import your materials, process them, and then export the finished product without paying taxes in Belize.

 For this lady’s business, Belize made great sense.
 The country is English-speaking and close to the United States.
 She could import beads from China to Belize, where the final product could be made in her “factory.”
 Then her U.S. company could buy the finished products from her Belize company.
 She’d benefit from a lower cost of labor in Belize and also realize tax savings in the United States by shifting some profits (those associated with creating the final product) offshore.

 If the young lady took the additional step of moving herself to Belize along with her business, she could also avail of the Foreign Earned Income Exclusion (FEIE).
-If she paid herself an annual salary up to the amount of the FEIE each year, she could eliminate any U.S. tax burden altogether.
+If she paid herself an annual salary up to the amount of the FEIE each year, she could eliminate any U.S. tax burden on her earned income altogether.